Ashraf Fayadh: Conviction for apostasy

-After an argument at a café, Fayadh was detained by religious police in Abha, released on bail, then rearrested and tried in early 2014.
+After an argument at a café, Fayadh was detained by religious police in Abha, Saudi Arabia, released on bail, then rearrested and tried in early 2014.
 He was sentenced to four years in prison and 800 lashes.
 A Saudi appeals court returned the case to the lower court where a new judge was assigned to the case.

-On November 17, 2015, Fayadh was sentenced to death by beheading for apostasy.
+On 17 November 2015, Fayadh was sentenced to death by beheading for apostasy.
 Evidence included several poems within his 2008 book Instructions Within, Twitter posts, and conversations Fayadh had in an Abha coffee shop, in which he was accused of having promoted atheism.

 In December 2015, Fayadh became Honorary Member of German PEN, combined with a new protest note.

-In November 2015, the Berlin International Literature Festival published an appeal to support Ashraf Fayadh with a Worldwide Reading on January 14, 2016.
-Adam Coogle, a Middle East researcher for Human Rights Watch, said Fayadh’s death sentence showed Saudi Arabia’s "complete intolerance of anyone who may not share government-mandated religious, political and social views."
+In November 2015, the Berlin International Literature Festival published an appeal to support Ashraf Fayadh with a Worldwide Reading on 14 January 2016.
+Adam Coogle, a Middle East researcher for Human Rights Watch, said Fayadh's death sentence showed Saudi Arabia's "complete intolerance of anyone who may not share government-mandated religious, political and social views."

 Following the international outcry, Fayadh's death sentence was commuted to eight years in prison and 800 lashes.
 Fayadh was also required to repent through an announcement in official media.

 In January 2017, Fayadh shared the Oxfam Novib/PEN Award for Freedom of Expression with Malini Subramaniam.

+On August 23, 2022, Fayadh was released from prison after eight years and eight months.